Skip to main content

 Biography

-He was previously elevated to Speaker pro Tempore and Assistant Majority Leader in the Assembly.
-He received a 2024 “California Legislative Champion” award from SEIU, a 2023 “Distinguished Legislator" award from the League of California Cities, a 2022 “Labor Superhero” award from the California Labor Federation, and received the "2022 Community Solar Champion" award from the Coalition for Community Solar Access.
+He previously held key leadership positions in the Assembly, including Speaker pro Tempore and Assistant Majority Leader.
+His legislative leadership has earned statewide recognition, including the 2024 “California Legislative Champion” award from SEIU, 2023 “Distinguished Legislator” award from the League of California Cities, 2022 “Labor Superhero” award from the California Labor Federation, and the 2022 “Community Solar Champion” award from the Coalition for Community Solar Access.

 Download High Resolution Photo Download Biography PDF